unifirejs/unifirejs.github.io/README.md

 This is the docs site for Unifire.
 This repo's default branch is `gh-pages` as github pages pulls from the master branch for root-level github.io projects.

+Please submit any merge requests to the `gh-pages` branch.

 ## Install

 `yarn`